Alabama 4-H

 Tier I

 Tier I is a novice gardening project.
 It addresses having limited access to gardening space, such as living in an apartment or an urban setting.
-Youth enrolled in the tier I project will grow three Bonnie Plants (or comparable plants) in 5-gallon buckets or similar sized containers while keeping a gardening journal.
+Young people enrolled in the tier I project will grow three Bonnie Plants (or comparable plants) in 5-gallon buckets or similar sized containers while keeping a gardening journal.
 The focus will be on learning to garden and incorporating fresh vegetables into family meals.
+The following 4-H age groups may enroll in this project: Cloverbuds (5 to 8 years old), Junior Level (9 to 11 years old), and Intermediate Level (12 and 13 years old).

 Download a PDF of the Alabama 4-H Grows Handbook.